bit-shift-io/schmarts/README.md

 # TODO/Wishlist

 Want to contribute?
-Here is a list of major systems we want to implement at some stage:
+Here is a list of major systems we want to possibly implement at some stage:

 - Automatic device discovery
 - AP mode to make the app able to connect to a smart device in AP mode and send it the wifi ssid and password